 Learn about Radon in the Portland, OR area

-Call 503-939-9585 to schedule a Radon Test with Rush Locates for $150.
-Get a tank search too!
+Call 503-939-9585 to schedule a Radon Test with Rush Locates.
 See our main radon testing areas.

 Radon is a risk to people living near Portland, OR.
 Radon testing is recommended to anyone living in the area.
 Levels of indoor radon in the Portland area can vary greatly but in many cases they are high enough to be a health risk.
 There is more information on the distribution of high radon areas below.